Westley-Winks/weather-reports/README.md

 ### Prerequisites

-You will need the following Python packages:

-- requests
-- BeautifulSoup
-- lxml
-- Pandas
-- matplotlib
-- python-dotenv
-- Jupyter notebook (recommended for further exploring the data)
+All the packages you need are in the `requirements.txt` file.
 These can be installed by running `python3 -m pip install -r requirements.txt`.

-You will need to [install Jupyter notebook](https://jupyter.org/install) separately or write your own Python scripts to query the data.
+For looking at the data more closely, you will need to [install Jupyter notebook](https://jupyter.org/install) separately or write your own Python scripts to query the data.

 ### Volunteer Locations